From Shieldhill to sheriff court as hotelier is pursued for debts

 The case called at the court on Tuesday, January 15 and was immediately adjourned until Tuesday, February 12 for a further hearing.

-Only last week we revealed Shieldhill had closed and was no longer trading, but following our web post, the hotel had put up a notice within the hour on their own Facebook page that they were merely closed for repairs and refurbishment, and hoped to be open by the end of this month.
+Only last week we revealed Shieldhill had closed and was no longer trading, but following our web post, the hotel had put up a notice within the hour on its own Facebook page that it was merely closed for repairs and refurbishment, and hoped to be open by the end of this month.

 We have now started to receive calls about another hotel in Dunbar which Mary Yuill was leasing in a similar arrangement to her operation at Shieldhill.